guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 - 2023 June 16: Our paper about color perception  has been preprinted in bioRxiv: "Does artistic training affect color perception?
 A study of ERPs and EROs in experiencing colors of different brightness" [doi: 10.21203/rs.3.rs-3060012/v1](https://doi.org/10.21203/rs.3.rs-3060012/v1).
 - 2023 June 14: Our paper about optimal reccommendations of filter setting for the seven ERP components  has been preprinted on bioRxiv: "Optimal Filters for ERP Research II: Recommended Settings for Seven Common ERP Components" doi:[10.1101/2023.06.13.544794](https://doi.org/10.1101/2023.06.13.544794).
 - 2023 May 25: Our paper about the approach for selecting optimal filter for ERP research has been preprinted on bioRxiv: "Optimal Filters for ERP Research I: A General Approach for Selecting Filter Settings" doi:[10.1101/2023.05.25.542359](https://doi.org/10.1101/2023.05.25.542359).
-- 2023 Jan 16: Our paper Named "Variations in ERP Data Quality Across Paradigms, Participants, and Scoring Procedures" was accepted by Psychophysiology. doi:[10.1111/psyp.14264](https://doi.org/10.1111/psyp.14264).
+- 2023 Jan 16: Our paper entitled "Variations in ERP Data Quality Across Paradigms, Participants, and Scoring Procedures" was accepted by Psychophysiology. doi:[10.1111/psyp.14264](https://doi.org/10.1111/psyp.14264).
 [PDF](../_publications/Zhang&Luck-2023_SME core-Psychophysiology.pdf) [code](https://osf.io/p3bqd/).
 (SCI JCR2 IF:3.7)
-- 2022 Dec 12: Our paper Named "Single-trial-based Temporal Principal Component Analysis on Extracting Event-related Potentials of Interest for an Individual Subject" was accepted by Journal of Neuroscience Methods. doi:[10.1016/j.jneumeth.2022.109768](https://doi.org/10.1016/j.jneumeth.2022.109768).
+- 2022 Dec 12: Our paper entitled "Single-trial-based Temporal Principal Component Analysis on Extracting Event-related Potentials of Interest for an Individual Subject" was accepted by Journal of Neuroscience Methods. doi:[10.1016/j.jneumeth.2022.109768](https://doi.org/10.1016/j.jneumeth.2022.109768).
 (SCI JCR3 IF:3.00)